kmska/ImageHub/README.md

 ## Requirements

 This project requires following dependencies:
-* PHP >= 7.1.3
+* ResourceSpace >= 9.1
-* ImageMagick or vips, depending on your preferred image conversion tool
+* convert or vips, depending on your preferred image conversion tool

 # Usage